There are no winners in the elephant tourism industry

 As well as the animal welfare concerns, the risk of injury to people is something the travel industry should be taking extremely seriously.

 Why did we do this research?

-Much of our research into elephant tourism has rightly focussed on the unacceptable living conditions most elephants face every day to entertain tourists.
+Much of our research into elephant tourism has rightly focused on the unacceptable living conditions most elephants face every day to entertain tourists.